blurrycontour/zuul-gerrit/doc/source/cloner.rst

 The URL of origin remote of the resulting clone will be reset to use the ``git_base_url`` and then the remote will be updated so that the repository has all the information in the upstream repository.

+Zuul cloner forces git clone to copy the cached repositories.
+Pass ``--cache-hardlink`` to lift the enforcement and let git clone create hardlinks.